-Each online option creates a huge acquisition opportunity for your healthcare practice if you want patients to find you, read your online reviews and content, and book an initial appointment.
+Every place you appear online creates a huge acquisition opportunity for your healthcare practice.
+It’s another place where patients can find you, read your online reviews and content, and book an initial appointment.

-In part one of a three-part blog series on how your practice can improve your local search results ranking, we’ll cover basic steps to claim and optimize your online business listings to improve your SEO.
+In part one of a three-part blog series on how your practice can improve your local search results ranking, we’ll cover basic steps to claim and optimize your online business listings to improve your SEO strategy.

 What is local search?